usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 - Affect commerce; and
 - Fall within at least one of the following 12 categories:
 1. Places of lodging (e.g. , inns, hotels, motels) (except for owner-occupied establishments renting fewer than six rooms);
 2. Establishments serving food or drink (e.g. , restaurants and bars);
-3. Places of exhibition or entertainment (e.g. , motion picture houses, theaters, concert halls, stadiums);
+3. Places of exhibition or entertainment (e.g., motion picture houses, theaters, concert halls, stadiums);
 4. Places of public gathering (e.g. , auditoriums, convention centers, lecture halls);
 5. Sales or rental establishments (e.g. , bakeries, grocery stores, hardware stores, shopping centers);
 6. Service establishments (e.g. , laundromats, dry-cleaners, banks, barber shops, beauty shops, travel services, shoe repair services, funeral parlors, gas stations, offices of accountants or lawyers, pharmacies, insurance offices, professional offices of health care providers, hospitals);
 7. Public transportation terminals, depots, or stations (not including facilities relating to air transportation);
 8. Places of public display or collection (e.g. , museums, libraries, galleries);
 9. Places of recreation (e.g. , parks, zoos, amusement parks);
 10. Places of education (e.g. , nursery schools, elementary, secondary, undergraduate, or postgraduate private schools);
-11, Social service center establishments (e.g. , day care centers, senior citizen centers, homeless shelters, food banks, adoption agencies); and
+11. Social service center establishments (e.g. , day care centers, senior citizen centers,homeless shelters, food banks, adoption agencies); and
 12. Places of exercise or recreation (e.g. , gymnasiums, health spas, bowling alleys, golf courses).
 {% enddetails %}

 {% details Can a facility be considered a place of public accommodation if it does not fall under one of these 12 categories? %}
 No, the 12 categories are an exhaustive list.
 However, within each category the examples given are just illustrations.
 For example, the category &quot;sales or rental establishments&quot; would include many facilities other than those specifically listed, such as video stores, carpet showrooms, and athletic equipment stores.
 {% enddetails %}

 {% details What if a private entity operates, or leases space to, many different types of facilities,